aws/aws-cli/awscli/topics/s3-config.rst

 :related command: s3 cp, s3 sync, s3 mv, s3 rm

-The ``aws s3`` transfer commands, which include the ``cp``, ``sync``, ``mv``, and ``rm`` commands, have additional configuration you can use to control S3 transfers.
+The ``aws s3`` transfer commands, which include the ``cp``, ``sync``, ``mv``, and ``rm`` commands, have additional configuration values you can use to control S3 transfers.
 This topic guide discusses these parameters as well as best practices and guidelines for setting these values.

 Before discussing the specifics of these values, note that these values are entirely optional.
 You should be able to use the ``aws s3`` transfer commands